Cooper Chronicles (5-7-22)

 Your VERY PROUD and GRATEFUL Principal,

-Happy Friday afternoon friends and family.
-I hope you have had an awesome week and will find time to relax and recharge this weekend.
+Happy Friday afternoon friends and families.
+I hope you have had a WONDERFUL week and are ready for a wonderful weekend.

-Until we see each other again, be good and be safe!
+Until we see each other again, stay safe, stay healthy, and BE GOOD!